opensearch-project/documentation-website/_search-and-query/text-analyzers.md

 ---
 layout: default
-title: Text analyzers
+title: Optimize text for searches
 nav_order: 10
 ---

-# Optimizing text for searches with text analyzers
+# Optimize text for searches

 OpenSearch applies text analysis during indexing or searching for `text` fields.
 There is a standard  analyzer that OpenSearch uses by default for text analysis.
 To optimize unstructured text for search, you can convert it into structured text with our text analyzers.